-General use classrooms and lecture style courses must be organized in a way that meets each requirement outlined in this plan.
+General use classrooms and lecture style courses must be organized in a way that meets each requirement outlined in the "Safe Back to School Plan."
 Considerations for general classroom use include hygiene, physical distancing, traffic flow, PPE use and sick leave accommodations for both students and faculty.